alexbeeken/mlc-store-touchscreen/README.md

 This is an Ember app that is displayed in the Mono Lake Committee store in Lee Vining, CA.

 You can see the latest demo [here](http://mono-lake-changing-levels.herokuapp.com).
 Warning: this is just for testing, may be broken at any time.

-You might use google Chrome's device toolbar and set the screen resolution to 1024 x 768 if the page looks broken.
-Responsive sizing is a lower priority because the app was built for a single device.
+To simulate the book store's hardware, use google Chrome's device toolbar and set the screen resolution to 1024 x 768.

+It should work well on iPhone screen sizes and Desktop.
+It will function on iPad but the styling still looks funny.

 ## Prerequisites